et0and/portfolio-redux/content/projects/sophia.md

 <div class="insights">

-Participants greatly appreciated the effort taken to meet them in-person at places that were most comfortable for them.
-In turn, they were more willing to take their time and give indepth feedback during testing.
+Participants <b>appreciated the effort taken to meet them in-person</b> at places that were most comfortable for them.
+In turn, <b>they were more willing to take their time and give indepth feedback during testing</b>.
 In future rounds of usability testing, we will continue to attempt to run all tests in the environment that is most comfortable and convenient for the participant.

 </div>